Restaurant Table Tops – The Complete Buyer’s Guide (2025 Edition)

 Finish Systems That Survive Daily Cleaning

-Why the finish matters
+Why the finish matters on wood tables

-Sticky, tacky surfaces are more than just annoying—studies and customer feedback show they can impact customer comfort, cleaning routines, and even perception of hygiene.
-When cleaners and sanitizers degrade the finish, it breaks down, becomes sticky, and looks worn out—potentially harming guest experience and safety.
+Sticky, tacky surfaces are more than just annoying; studies and customer feedback show they can impact customer comfort, cleaning routines, and even perception of hygiene.
+When cleaners and sanitizers degrade the finish, it breaks down, becomes sticky, and looks worn out, potentially harming guest experience and safety.
 Our goal is to retain that smooth, clean feel day in and day out, so your tables look and function perfectly even under intense use.

 Film Finishes (Acrylic Polyurethane)

-• Creates a tough, chemical-resistant barrier over the wood that prevents cleaning products, spills, and heat from penetrating—keeping surfaces smooth and non-sticky, even under harsh cleaning routines.
+• First, it creates a tough, chemical-resistant barrier over the wood, so cleaning products, spills, and heat cannot penetrate, keeping surfaces smooth and non-sticky, even during harsh routines.

-Polarion 2k Tabletop Finish Professional Test Results
+Polarion 2k Tabletop Finish Professional Test Results using verious chemicals.

 The Problem with Lesser Finishes